More severe weather on the way Thursday - these cities could see flooding

-Michigan severe weather potential ramps back up Thursday with chances for flooding, high wind, and hail

-(FOX 2) - Severe weather isn't done yet with Southeast Michigan with thunderstorm risks being upgraded by the National Weather Service.
-The threat Thursday includes chances for large hail, heavy rainfall, and more flooding in some cities.
+(FOX 2) - A number of tornado warnings have been issued, then canceled throughout Thursday evening as a band of strong storms move through the region.

+Severe thunderstorm warnings are in place for Macomb and St. Clair counties until 11:15 p.m.

-After several inches of rain got dumped on parts of Metro Detroit, spotty showers are expected to continue throughout the afternoon Thursday.
+After several inches of rain got dumped on parts of Metro Detroit, spotty showers and the chance for severe storms are expected.

+More than 100,000 DTE Energy customers are without power from the storms.
+CLICK HERE to see the DTE outage map.

+The National Weather Service extended a severe thunderstorm watch for all of southern Michigan until 1 a.m. early Friday morning.

 An enhanced risk of thunderstorms is now in effect for all of Southeast Michigan, which could spell trouble for areas that are already dealing with flooding, including western Wayne County and along the I-275 corridor.